We have a confession.

 We both have enthusiastic palates.
 A few of our favorite Fayetteville dishes include Brussel sprouts from Secret Sandwich Society, homemade granola from Wood Iron Eatery, black bean pizza (with pork) from Pies and Pint, and Cathedral Café’s carrot cake.

 Of course, it was the awe-inspiring natural beauty that kept bringing us to the New River Gorge, but it was Fayetteville’s food scene that really sealed the deal for our vacation rental plans.
 We knew this mix of outdoor adventure and good food was a magical combination.
 We wanted other folks like you to enjoy it, too.

 So here’s our advice on some of the best places and dishes to eat and drink in Fayetteville.

 Fayetteville, WV Restaurant Superlatives

 Most Famous: Secret Sandwich Society

 The secret is out, Secret Sandwich Society is one of the most popular restaurants in West Virginia and probably the region.
 Every year they get mentioned in publications like Southern Living, The Washington Post, USA Today, and for good reason.
 These aren’t your everyday sandwiches, just ask their cult following.
 There was a terrible fire at Secret Sandwich Society.
-The restaurant will be rebuilt but is currently closed.
+The restaurant is being rebuilt but is currently closed.